johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 }
 ```

 A production of a context-free grammar is said to be left recursive if it has the form A → Aa.
+Since this is problematic for parsers, a common task is to eliminate left recursion by finding a (weakly) equivalent right-recursive grammar for the language defined by the grammar.

-The language for the grammar A → Aa | B is Ba*.
+For instance, the language for the grammar A → Aa | B is Ba*.
 The right-recursive grammar for this language is

 A  → BA' <br />
 A' → aA' | ε <br />